 In each case where a memorandum from the President is required, the President may attach a cover memo to materials provided by others; provided, however, that the President’s cover memo shall state that the President has personally reviewed the attached materials, has discussed them with their author(s), and is satisfied with the facts presented.

-Increases to BPOs and POs for contracts whose initial amount exceeds $17,500, shall not be executed without approval of the Executive Committee or another committee of the Board, as designated by the Chairman, or a single member of the Board designated by said committee.
+Increases to BPOs and POs for contracts whose initial amount exceeds $17,500, shall not be executed without approval of the Board of Trustees or Executive Committee or another committee of the Board, as designated by the Chairman, or a single member of the Board designated by said committee.

 If it is necessary to extend the term of a contract awarded by the Board of Trustees in order to accommodate the process of re-bidding or other re-procurement, the Board may approve an extension not to exceed 60 days from the original contract date with one additional extension of 60 days.
-In each such case, the request for the extension shall be accompanied by a memo to the Board explaining the reasons why it is necessary.
+In each such case, the request for the extension shall be accompanied by a memo to the Board explaining the reasons why it is necessary and a request of their approval.

 The term “emergency” is defined in N.J.S.A.
 18A: 64A-25.6 as a circumstance “affecting the public health, safety and welfare of occupants of college property and requiring the immediate delivery of goods or the performance of services.”
 The term “affecting the public health, safety and welfare” means a circumstance that presents an imminent risk to life or property and does not include potential disruption to individual academic programs or business activities.

-Upon the occurrence of an emergency as defined above, the College employee(s) making such determination in the first instance shall immediately notify their superior, who shall take such steps as are immediately necessary to protect health, safety and welfare and shall follow up within one business day by a written requisition for the goods and services required and stating the nature and cause of the emergency.
+Upon the occurrence of an emergency as defined above, the College employee(s) making such determination in the first instance shall immediately notify their superior, who shall take such steps as are immediately necessary to protect health, safety and welfare and shall follow up within one business day by a written E-Form or E-Req (Requisition) and estimate for the goods and services required and stating the nature and cause of the emergency.
 Whenever possible, the College’s standby trade contracts, and not emergency purchases, shall be used.

-Within one business day, the requisition shall be forwarded to the department head who shall if they concur forward the requisition to the President, the applicable vice president, and the Purchasing Agent.
+Within one business day, the E-Form/E-Req shall be forwarded to the department head who shall if they concur, forward it to the President, the applicable Vice President, and the Purchasing Manager.

 The notice given by the department head shall include the requisition and give sufficient additional information for the President to determine that an emergency does indeed exist within the meaning and intent of the County College Contracts Law and that there are sufficient funds identified to carry out the work required in mitigating the emergency.

-If the President is satisfied that an emergency in fact exists, the President shall immediately authorize the procurement of the goods and services, notify the Chairman of the Board of Trustees and the College’s counsel of the nature and extent of the emergency and what actions have or will be taken, direct the Purchasing Agent to take all appropriate action, and prepare a Resolution acknowledging said procurement for Board of Trustees action.
+If the President is satisfied that an emergency in fact exists, the President shall immediately authorize the procurement of the goods and services, notify the Chairman of the Board of Trustees and the College’s counsel of the nature and extent of the emergency and what actions have or will be taken, direct the Purchasing Manager to take all appropriate action (issuance of a Purchase Order), and prepare a Resolution acknowledging said procurement for Board of Trustees action.

 The Resolution ratifying the President’s action in authorizing the emergency procurement shall be placed on the next following Board of Trustees agenda for formal action.